 Tips for cooling off this summer

-With summer here, there are many ways to keep the temperature tolerable while saving money and the environment.
+With a heat wave here, there are 33 ways to keep the temperature tolerable while saving money and the environment.

 AH, RELIEF: Portable fans can help move your body heat away from you.
 (Photo: Jupiterimages)